 The Canvas below presents the current business model of Nextpresso.
 Nextpresso provides “Great espresso experiences at home and at the office”.

 Business Model Canvas made for Nextpresso

 If we enter a new market, how will this affect our revenues?
 If we stop providing certain services, will we decrease our costs?
 Why is our competitor’s model more successful than ours?
 Comparing different business models is useful in addressing such questions.
 The Nextpresso case provides a good example of such an analysis:

 New Business Model Canvas Nextpresso

-Typical usage of business model comparison addresses questions regarding GAP-analyses (difference between as-is and to-be models), analyses on optional changes to a business model and comparison of alternative business models for the future.
-(Note: the feature to compare business models canvasses is available on BiZZdesign Enterprise Studio).
+Typical usage of business model comparison addresses questions regarding GAP analyses (difference between as-is and to-be models), analyses on optional changes to a business model, and comparisons of alternative business models for the future.
+(Note: the feature to compare business models canvasses is available on Bizzdesign Enterprise Studio).